Archeology of Pain

 I nodded.
 I just could not speak and in silence, tears rolled out of my eyes.
 I looked at her again, she was waiting for me to speak, patiently.

 - Yes you are Honey, and it’s gonna be great, I’ll send ya jokes!”

 Mha!
 God I miss her.
 And as I started walking to the door, she shouted:

 “Girl, you think too much !
 Live a little, will ya! “

 Dedicated to all my friends in Portland, Oregon,

-especially Madhava, Amanda, Lil Dustin and Brooke and my dear friends in NYC,
+especially Madhava, Amanda, Lil Dustin and Brooke, Cooper and everyone in the Paradise family

 and those I had left in Paris and who helped me get back on my feet.

 Dedicated to the Stark House, 1807 SE Stark Street, PDX:

 Luka & Laser Beam and "Ann Frank’s room" of course.